I have lost my Social Security card. Should I implement a fraud alert? What should I do next to protect myself from identity theft?

 Dear AHT,

-Any time you lose sensitive personal information such as your Social Security card, it is a good idea to request an initial security alert be added to your credit report.
-An initial security alert is free and remains on your report for 12 months.
+Any time you lose sensitive personal information such as your Social Security card, it is a good idea to take extra security measures.
+You have the right to add an initial fraud alert to your credit report, which is free and remains on your report for 12 months.
 It lets creditors know that you may be a victim of identity theft so someone could be trying to apply fraudulently for credit in your name.

 How to Add an Alert When a Social Security Number is Lost

-The easiest way to request a security alert is by going online, although you can also request the alert by phone or by mail.
+The easiest way to request a fraud alert is by going online, although you can also request the alert by phone or by mail.

-To add an alert via the Internet, visit Experian's online Fraud Center and select "Add an initial security alert."
-Simply complete the form and submit it through the secure Web link.
+To add an alert via the Internet, visit Experian's online Fraud Center and follow instructions on the page.

 To add an alert by phone call 1 888 EXPERIAN (1 888 397 3742) and select the fraud option.
 Follow the voice instructions to add an alert and request a report.